27 Best Travel Planning Tools and Apps

 Plan around your travel highlights

 One of the best travel planning tools that has helped me seamlessly plan my trips is an app called Visit A City.
 The best part about the app is that it’s completely free to use.
-Visit A City features over 7000 detonations.
+Visit A City features over 7000 destinations.

 Just type in the destination you’re going to and you’ll be given an option of popular attractions in the city, day tours and trips you can take from that destination, things to do in that city, walking and biking tours, and customized itineraries.

-My favorite feature about this app is that you can tell it how many days you plan on being in that city and it will create a custom suggested itinerary of the things to do and see for you.
+My favorite feature about this app is that you can tell it how many days you plan on being in that city, and it will create a custom suggested itinerary of the things to do and see for you.

 You can even create your own itinerary based on their suggestions on the app as well.

-All in all, Visit A City app helps you create a personal travel guide that’s packed with valuable information right on your phone.
+All in all, the Visit A City app helps you create a personal travel guide that’s packed with valuable information right on your phone.

 One of the most useful travel planning apps I have come across is Rome2Rio.